 end

-You can also explicitly handle any error cases you care about:
+You can also handle specific error cases:

 def register_and_send_email(attrs) do